-One of the most difficult tasks for the antique shopper is to be able to tell the difference between modern and antique furniture, whether it's crafted from the hands of talented Amish workers or sent down the assembly line.
-Since the items are still made by hand using high quality materials it can be difficult to know if a piece is old or not.
-Many new tables look much the same as the antique tables.
+One of the most difficult tasks for an antique shopper is being able to tell the difference between modern and antique furniture, whether it's crafted from the hands of talented Amish workers or sent down the assembly line.
+Since the items are still made by hand using high quality materials, it can be difficult to know whether a piece is old or not.
+In fact, many new tables look much the same as the antique tables.
 However, there are a few ways for even the most novice antique furniture buyer to pick an older piece from a younger one in a line-up.

-Don't rush into buying a piece.
-Shop around at several antique stores as well as specialty shops that carry Amish made furniture.
+Don't rush into buying a piece; shop around at several antique stores as well as specialty shops that carry Amish made furniture.
 Examine whatever piece of furniture you're interested in and compare the seemingly old with pieces that you know are new, and make notes of the differences that you notice.
-By looking at many items, both old and new, you will be more able to differentiate between the new furniture and the old.
+By looking at multiple different items, both old and new, it'll become easier for you to be able to differentiate between antique and contemporary furniture quickly and accurately.

-Look for signs of wear and age on the item.
-This can be tricky because new furniture can be distressed; but signs of authentic wear can usually be seen.
-Areas that will usually show wear are:
+Look for signs of wear and age on every piece.
+This can be tricky since new furniture can be distressed to look falsely aged; but signs of authentic wear are usually more than skin deep.
+Areas that usually show wear are:

 - Raised areas

 Amish-made furniture is generally superior in craftsmanship.
 Newer handmade furniture will be created with modern items like wood screws.
-Look for signs that the furniture is made with all the same type of wood and is put together with joints rather than wood screws.
+Look for signs that the furniture is made with all of the same type of wood and that it's put together with joints rather than wood screws.
 The hardware on it will look aged unless it's been replaced.
 Look for discoloration, rust, and other signs of oxidation as well.

 Step back and take a good luck at the furniture.
-Make sure it is balanced and it looks right for the time in which it was supposed to be built.
-Be careful of items that have an older piece attached to a newer piece to make the antique look old.
+Make sure it's balanced, and that it looks right for the time in which it was supposed to be built.
+Be careful of items that have an older piece attached to a newer piece to give credence to a falsely antique whole.
 Because wood shrinks unevenly, the top of a table or the seat of a chair will be uneven to some extent and will show even more of this discrepancy when affected by changing weather.
 If you find that the individual elements are totally even, chances are high that the pieces are new.

 Where to Buy Antique Amish Furniture

-Vintage Amish furniture can be found more easily in some parts of the country than the others.
+Amish furniture on the whole can be found more easily in some parts of the country than the others.
 Pennsylvania, Kentucky, and Ohio are treasure troves of Amish handcrafted items.
-Generally, if you can find an area where there is an Amish community then you will find numerous shops that have these beautiful antiques as well as new items.
+Generally, if you can find an area where there is an Amish community, then you will find numerous shops that have these beautiful antiques as well as new items.

 Dutch Valley Furniture and Antiques

-Shrock's Amish Farm is a destination adventure.
-Not only is there an antique mall located on the property there are a variety of sights to see and things to do from buggy rides to Amish home tours.
-Shrock's is located in Berlin, Ohio.
+Shrock's Heritage Valley is a destination adventure located in Berlin, Ohio.
+Not only is there an antique mall located on the property, there are a variety of sights to see and things to do, from buggy rides to Amish home tours.